-The Montana Historical Society administers the Original Governors' Mansion as a historic house museum by providing public tours, historical interpretation, conducting historical research, maintaining historically appropriate interior furnishings.
-Staff conduct regular maintenance and monitoring of the interior furnishings and exhibits.
-The cost for Heritage Interpretation, Education, and Awareness project activity conducted at the OGM for the biennium was \$7722, and cost for monitoring was \$2912.57
+The Montana Historical Society administers the Original Governors' Mansion as an historic house museum by providing public tours, historical interpretation, conducting historical research, maintaining historically appropriate interior furnishings.
+Staff conducts regular maintenance and monitoring of the interior furnishings and exhibits.
+The cost for Heritage Interpretation, Education, and Awareness project activity conducted at the OGM for the biennium was \$29,639.33, and cost for monitoring was \$10,072.72.
+The cost of Heritage Preservation/Conservation Plan Development was \$17,630.00.
 The Billings Preservation Society administers the Moss Mansion as an historic house museum by providing public tours, and historical interpretation.
 They are responsible for all maintenance and restoration projects for the building.
 In 2008 the Billings Preservation Society undertook a building analysis from which they determined preservation priorities for the Moss Mansion.
 Montana Historical Society has not conducted a physical condition report of the Wolf Point Bridge.
 The condition and integrity is unknown.